 This partnership can transcend all challenges and shines well above human interference.

-This is our seventh year working with Simon Harte at the Full Moon Vineyard up in the Southern Hills of the Yarra Valley.
-Simon tends 23 year old vines grown on chocolate, red coloured volcanic soils on a gentle west facing slope in Gladysdale.
-It’s a marginal subregion for grape growing but with careful vineyard management these vines have produced pristine and powerful fruit.
+This is our eighth year working with Simon Harte at the Full Moon Vineyard up in the Southern Hills of the Upper Yarra Valley.
+Simon tends old vines grown on chocolate, red coloured volcanic soils on a gentle west facing slope in Gladysdale.

-Our winemaking hasn’t changed a great deal in the last ten years.
-This is testament to the Yarra Valley’s ability to produce top quality Chardonnay even in the most challenging of years.
+Our winemaking hasn’t changed a great deal in the last 12 years.

-We just let the wine flow to it’s end destination with a few tweaks here and there.
+We just let the wine flow naturally, with a few tweaks here and there.

-The tank is then rummaged and run to 500 Litre (all second use) Puncheons by gravity with full juice solids.
+The tank is then rummaged and run to 500 Litre (all second and third use) puncheons by gravity with full juice solids.